akhaladok/micrometer-tips/index.md

 ## Know Your Gauges

-If you migrate to Micrometer from StatsDClient (what is common for N26 teams) you might expect that all you need to do is to replace `statsDClient` with `meterRegistry` and you are done:
+If you migrate to Micrometer from StatsDClient you might expect that all you need to do is to replace `statsDClient` with `meterRegistry` and you are done:

 ```kotlin
 // StatsD